Sino-Indian War

 The Sino-Indian War, also known as the China–India War or the Indo-China War, was an armed conflict between China and India that took place from October to November 1962.
 It was a military escalation of the Sino-Indian border dispute.
-Fighting occurred along India's border with China, in India's North-East Frontier Agency east of Bhutan, and in Aksai Chin west of Nepal.
+The fighting was concentrated in two locations along the India-China border, the North-East Frontier Agency (NESA), and the Aksai Chin region, which were roughly 1000 km apart.
+The conflict arose due to China's claims over the Aksai Chin and NESA, with both countries relying on different historical border agreements.
+India recognised the Johnson Line in the west and the McMahon Line in the east, while China did not recognise them.